willsather/jetblue.com/README.md

 ## Demo

 This Next.js application is a light demo of the JetBlue website built with the help of [V0](https://v0.dev).
 Created entirely using the newest Next.js App Router, this statically generated application is built intending to highlight Vercel's Platform features and cohesive integrations with Next.js

 ### Customer Discovery

-1. Given existing product / tech stack, what the catalyst for investigating other options?
+1. Given existing product / tech stack, what the catalyst for this conversation today?
-    * What has drawn you to Vercel?
+2. What do you know already know about Next.js and Vercel?
-    * What has drawn you to Next.js?

-2. What's biggest pain points facing your engineering team?
+3. What's biggest pain points facing your engineering team?

-3. What long term goals do you have for your product / company?
+4. What long term goals do you have for your product / company?

 ### Technical Discovery

 1. What does your development process look like?
     * Pull Requests?
     * Product / Design Feedback?
     * Angular Application
         * Server Rendering
         * Integrations?
             * Content Management
             * Analytics?
 (Quite a few integrations)
             * Internal APIs?
             * Other Integrations?

 2. What does your deployment process look like?
     * CI/CD